frouglas/coding-club/README.md

-# Coding-club
+# Coding Club

 ## Mission
-This club is for project that involve synthesizing research, code and data analysis.
+This club is for projects that involve synthesizing market research, code, and data analysis.

 ## Topics